top of page

 These gaps have allowed South Korean companies to control 60-80% of the textured haircare industry, while black-owned brands make up only 3% (McKinsey, 2022).
 Though black women far outspend other demographics on natural haircare products, very few leadership positions in beauty companies are held by black professionals (Catalyst, 2022).

-"The inequities in the hair industry are simply unacceptable," said Tracey Lloyd, Co-Founder/COO of Hairvine.
+"The inequities in the hair industry are simply unacceptable," said Kerry-Ann King, Founder of Hairvine.
 "Something has to change for the financial and social well-being of stylists and consumers alike."

 The reasons behind these disparities include decades of discrimination, lack of access to capital for diverse entrepreneurs, and exclusion of professionals of color from decision-making roles in the industry (McKinsey, 2022).
 The impact is that textured hair consumers often feel marginalized and unsupported by mainstream brands.